rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 in this case `String`, rather than on a particular instance of a `String`.
 Some languages call this a *static method*.

-This `new` function creates a new, empty string.
+This `new` function creates a new empty string.
 You’ll find a `new` function on many types, because it’s a common name for a function that makes a new value of some kind.